Tax Fraud in the Construction Industry

 Environmental Health and Safety

 Oftentimes, cheating contractors cut corners by not implementing best management practices that protect the jobsite from fugitive dust, construction runoff into sewers or waterways, or proper containment or disposal of hazardous waste.
-These environmental protection measures come with a cost, and unfortunately it’s a cost that many unethical contractors are willing to forgo in order to enhance their profit margin.
-Our community is then left to deal with the consequences and damages caused by a contractor who wants to save a few bucks.
+These environmental protection measures come with a cost, and unfortunately, it’s a cost that many unethical contractors are willing to forgo in order to enhance their profit margin.
+Our community is then left to deal with the consequences and damages caused by a contractor who wants to save a few bucks at the cost of the environment.

 Find out more information about our state’s environmental management programs.